 - History of preeclampsia

-What are the Various Complications of Myocardial Infarction?
+What are the Various Complications of MI?

 Heart attack problems are often due to heart muscle damage.
 Actual complications of a MI include:

 - Irregular or atypical heart rhythms may be serious and can be deadly.
-Improper heartbeats can result from damage to the heart.Cardiac shock happens when the heart is dead and unable to pump blood which is required by the body.
+Improper heartbeats can result from damage to the heart.
+Cardiac shock happens when the heart is dead and unable to pump blood, which is required by the body.
 Pumping of blood is an important process because circulation of blood allows every organ to work properly.

 - Heart failure can be temporary or chronic.
-If the muscle tissue is damaged then the human heart is unable to pump blood.
+If the muscle tissue is damaged, then the human heart is unable to pump blood.

-How It Can be Diagnosed?
+How can it be Diagnosed?

 MI diagnosis involves checking the patient’s temperature, pulse, and blood pressure.
 Tests are performed to measure heart rate and assess general heart health.